Senate takes up tax reform: Here's what the plan looks like

 As Politico noted, under the Senate’s version, not everyone would be able to take advantage of the full 17.4 deduction offered.
 If half of a taxpayer’s wages is lower than 17.4 percent, that is the applicable deduction.

-Sen. Ron Johnson, R-Wis., voted to move the legislation out of the Budget Committee Tuesday, but he told Fox News he still has reservations about pass-through deductions.
+Sen. Ron Johnson, R-Wis., voted to move the legislation out of the Budget Committee on Tuesday, but he told Fox News he still had reservations about pass-through deductions.

 “Right now, the vast majority of pass-throughs will not be able to deduct state and local income taxes, where C Corps [C Corporations] will,” Johnson said.
 “I don’t see how that is politically sustainable.
 It’s certainly not fair.
 It widens with disparity and puts those pass-through businesses at a competitive disadvantage.”